ToolJet/ToolJet/docs/docs/user-authentication/sso/saml.md

 title: SAML
 ---

+ToolJet supports SAML authentication for your workspace.
+The supported SAML providers are: Okta, Active Directory Federation Services, Azure AD, Auth0 and other SAML SSO providers.

+### Configuring SAML

 To enable SAML authentication, you need to configure the following workspace settings:

 1. Go to **Workspace Settings** > **SSO** > **SAML**.